 Individuals can acquire advanced positions within the substance abuse counseling field or use the certificate program to shift from a different counseling area.
 Some potential careers include:

 - Substance abuse educator

 - Case manager

-Students can receive more in-depth knowledge, research opportunities and clinical training by enrolling in a master's degree program in substance abuse counseling or a related field.
+More in-depth knowledge, research opportunities and clinical training can be attained by enrolling in a master's degree program in substance abuse counseling or a related field.
 Many graduate certificate programs allow students to apply their credits to relevant master's degree programs.